metadata-research/yamz/README.md

     die-on-term = true

-Create a unit file `yamz.service` within the `/etc/systemd/system` directory. _usr1_ is a standin for the username that is associated with the running instance of your webserver.
+Create a unit file `yamz.service` within the `/etc/systemd/system` directory. _usr1_ is a stand-in for the username that is associated with the running instance of your web server.

     [Unit]
     Description=uWSGI instance to serve yamz